 It can be frustrating to see “not provided” when you are hoping to uncover the search terms visitors used to find your site.
 Some of the information is there, but not the whole picture.
 There are ways to work around this and get more information if you are looking to dig deeper and get a more website analytics.

-This blog post offers a practical guide (with step by step instructions) on how to get more information out of Google and find more of what you are looking for.
+This blog post offers a practical guide on how to get more information out of Google and find more of what you are looking for.

 The data your website produces is valuable information.
 When you familiarize yourself with the reports in Google Analytics, you can put this information to great use.